rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 So far we've only touched on handling the return values of operations, and as part of this how we deal with errors.

 Firstly, `kernel.h` doesn't throw C++ exceptions, and doesn't catch any; if your operation can throw one, then it's your users responsibility to catch it.
 Instead `kernel.h` internally uses the `kernel::error_code` enum to communicate various possible error states.
-All calls to `kernel::run()`, will either return successfully or with an error.

-A kernel operation (specifically, an `op` method) can return any value, or `void`.
+A kernel operation (specifically, an `op` method) is just a normal method, and so it can return any value, or `void`.
 However, `kernel.h` also recognizes several special return types, designed to make error handling more ergonomic.

 So, lets take our `add` operation.
 We really want to be able to return an `int` _or_ an error.
 Errors can occur in CUDA, for instance, when we allocate memory.
-To do this we can use the `variant` type, which is being [introduced in C++17](http://en.cppreference.com/w/cpp/utility/variant).

-`variant` is capable of holding a value that can be one of a number of possible types, and do so in a type safe way.
+To accommodate these two possible outcomes, we can use the `variant` type, which is being [introduced in C++17](http://en.cppreference.com/w/cpp/utility/variant). `variant` is capable of holding a value that can be one of a number of possible types, and do so in a type safe way.
 If you want to become more familiar with variant, I suggest watching [this](https://www.youtube.com/watch?v=k3O4EKX4z1c) presentation by D. Sankel.

 With `variant`, our operation changes from `int op(int, int)` to `variant<int, error_code> op(int, int)`.

-The `variant<T, error_code>` return type is recognized by the kernel runner.
-Upon encountering an error, the runner will convert this error to our libraries more generic error type, `error`.
-Altogether, we can tabulate the return types that `kernel.h` recognizes and will automatically convert:
+The `variant<T, error_code>` return type pattern is recognized by the kernel runner.
+Upon encountering an error, the runner will convert this error to our library's more generic error type, `error`.
+Altogether, we can tabulate the return type patterns that `kernel.h` recognizes and will automatically convert:

 #### Return type conversions